kofj/casauth-flutter-sdk/README.md

 3. verify code, get bool verified result and cookie.
 4. reset password with username, code, new password and cookie.

+🔥🔥🔥 IMPORTANT: `name` of `setPassword` MUST is username of casdoor, NOT email or phone.

 ```dart
 try {
   // 1. get emailAndPhone